suehiro41523/practice-laravel-vue/README.md

 `./docker/php/php.ini`
 Give each file the proper description and run `docker-compose up`

-after runnnig compose up command get in to your virtual env and do the following steps
+after running compose up command get in to your virtual env and do the following steps

 exec the command below to enter the virtual env
 `docker-compose exec php bash`